syncromatics/career-framework/SyncromaticsEngineeringCareerFramework.md

     * We're agile - we deliver in iteration
     * We love the craft of software development
     * We love and support the open source community
+    * Engineering Culture
+        * Agile, iterative approach to product delivery
+        * Be test-minded
+        *

 * About the career framework
     * It's very much based on Buffer's [Engineering Career Paths Framework][eng-career-paths-fx]
     * We care about developing people